 The Blue Jackets pulled goaltender Steve Mason for an extra skater with 2:30 remaining and pulled to 3-2 with 2:19 to play when Artem Anisimov buried a Brandon Dubinsky rebound in front of Crawford.

-Mark Letestu also scored for the Blue Jackets, who have lost four straight after a season-opening win over Nashville.
+Mark Letestu also scored for the Blue Jackets, who have lost four straight after winning their season-opener.

 The Blackhawks came back from an early 1-0 deficit when Bolland finished a 2-on-1 rush with Patrick Kane at 17:54 of the first period.